 How can I gain leverage during negotiations?

 How long have you been active in this field?
-How long have you served operators in my market?
+How long have you served operators in my industry?

-What are some similar clients you have supplied products for, along with dates?
+What are some similar clients you have supplied products to, along with dates?

 Are there any incentives for repeat customers?

 “Sending out RFPs used to be a nightmare”

 Let’s chat about how procurement market intelligence can reduce

 the time you spend issuing RFPs.